-- 1. Vendors who cancel by requesting permission to be absent in writing with 48 hour advance notice to CFM Management are eligible to receive a refund.
-Refunds will be applied to the following CFM for which the vendor operates. - 2.
-Absent vendors who cancel their space without appropriate or timely notice or by not showing up are not eligible to receive a refund. - 3.
+- 1. Vendors must submit all cancelations in writing to CFM Management with at least 48 hours advance notice in order to be considered eligible to receive a refund.
+All refunds will be applied in the form of a credit to the following CFM for which the vendor operates. - 2.
+Absent vendors who cancel their space without appropriate or timely notice or by not showing up are not considered eligible to receive a refund. - 3.
 More than three absences may result in the loss of vending privileges and no refund will be due for prepaid fees. - 4.
 Refunded fees will be less any advance discounts. - 5.
-Space reservations will be held until 45 minutes prior to the opening of each CFM day.
-If a vendor arrives later than 45 minutes prior to the opening of a CFM day, CFM Management reserves the right to decide whether the vendor will be assigned an available space or instructed that they are not permitted to operate on that CFM day.
+Space reservations will be held until 1 hour prior to the opening of each CFM day.
+If a vendor arrives later than 1 hour prior to the opening of a CFM day, CFM Management reserves the right to decide whether the vendor will be assigned an available space or instructed that they are not permitted to operate on that CFM day.
 In the event of a late arrival, there will be no provision of a refund, should the vendor not be able to operate. - 6.
-If a vendor cancels the remainder of a particular season due to health, lack of business or other extraordinary reason, a refund may be issued according to the CFM's cancellation policy. - 7.
-In the event of a market day being cancelled and/or closed early by CFM Management, vendors will be issued a refund of vendor fees if the market day is either canceled in full or closed within 2 hours of opening that particular market.
+If a vendor cancels the remainder of a particular season due to health, lack of business or other extraordinary reason, a refund may be issued according to the CFM's cancelation policy. - 7.
+In the event of a market day being canceled and/or closed early by CFM Management, vendors will be issued a refund of vendor fees if the market day is either canceled in full or closed within 2 hours of opening that particular market.